typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 	user_id: string;
 }[];

+// Your Database's connection URL is made available by default in all edge functions
-// Get the connection string from the environment variable "SUPABASE_DB_URL" const databaseUrl = Deno.env.get('SUPABASE_DB_URL')!;
+// You can view it in the dashboard by going to the Project Settings's Database tab const databaseUrl = Deno.env.get('SUPABASE_DB_URL')!;

 // Create a database pool with three connections that are lazily established